willghatch/vzsh/README.md

 - VZSH_ADD_HELP_KEY - defaults to true.
 Sets Control-H to be a help prefix -- C-hh gives general help, C-hb lists the current keybindings, C-hs lists available snippets, C-hC-h lists helpers available in help map.
 - HELP_KEY - defaults to 'C-h'.

+If key remapping is set up, it provides the following:

+completion map (in insert/default mode)

+- M-hs - expand snippet (needs snippet module)
+- M-hn - complete word from history (needs completion module)
+- M-hN - complete word from history matching anywhere in the completion (needs completion module)
+- M-hg - GNU generic completion (works for commands that have a standard --help option) (needs completion module)
+- M-he - expand word (eg. $HOME -> /home/wgh) (needs completion module)
+- M-ht - complete word from tmux or screen window (needs completion and grml modules)
+- M-hp - insert last entered word (needs grml module)
+- M-Hd - insert date (needs grml module)
+- M-hm - use a bunch of completers (needs completion module)
+- M-hM - same as above, but matches anywhere in the word

+vi command mode stuff:
+- esc - this goes from insert to command mode, so technically this is in the wrong place
+- md - make directory named under cursor (needs grml module)
+- g2 - jump to second word on the command line (needs grml module)

+Also makes ... become ../..
+And I decided not to put it... but you should really add this:

+    bindkey -M viins 'jk' vi-cmd-mode
+    bindkey -M viins 'kj' vi-cmd-mode

+so you can just mash j and k together to get out of insert mode.

 grml
 ----